balfieri/cs/README.md

 <p>
 After building the CS program (which itself is a CS program), doit.build then runs a couple sanity tests using CS.</p>
 </p>

+I need to add a lot more examples.

 <h1>Advanced</h1>